 Your best cheap tripod has to fit your spending budget and meet your wishes for how you're going to use it.
 Consider what type of photography or video do you really do.

 If you ever want to shoot wildlife, nature, or landscapes you may be shooting on uneven ground.
 Tripods that have independent leg angle controls are much more versatile than the tripods that have support arms.

 Durability and stability.
 Manufactures can't use the same materials in a budget tripod as they can in a high end pro quality tripod.
 Plastic tripods won't be as rigid and won't last as long as aluminum and carbon fiber.

 If you treat use your tripod carefully and don't use it 7 days a week it will last a long time.
 If your rough with it and use it frequently, a cheap camera tripod won't last long at all.

 You can buy them anywhere.
 As a full time shooting pro, I currently have 5 tripods and use 3 of them fairly regularly.
 In the past, I've purchased my photography gear from the local camera store at the shopping mall, Porter's mail order camera Store (now gone!), Best Buy, B&h Photo Video and ebay.

 More recently I've purchased from Adorama, but primarily use Amazon because of their more detailed written reviews, prices, delivery speed, and return policy.
 There are also times when I only need a little support for one of my heavy lenses, set down my tripod, and use one of my two monopods.

 Only you can determine your budget and only you know what type of photography you will be doing with your new camera accessory.
-Get the best budget tripod for your situation, and don't rely on just one other photographer who has interests different than yours..
+Get the best cheap camera tripod for your situation, and don't rely on just one other photographer who has interests different than yours.